Nexedi/jio/README.md

 jIO uses complex-queries manager, which can be run on top of the allDocs() method to query documents in the storage tree.
-A sample query would look like this (note, that allDocs and complex queries cannot be run on every storage and that pre-querying of documents on distant storages should best be done server-side):
+A sample query would look like this (note that not all storages support allDocs and complex queries, and that pre-querying of documents on distant storages should best be done server-side):